isotoma/db-operator/README.md

 When a backup resource is first created it has no `state` status.

-- **Starting**: The `provider` is beginning a backup.
+- **Starting**: The `driver` is beginning a backup.
-- **BackingUp**: The `provider` is backing up.
+- **BackingUp**: The `driver` is backing up.
 The Status will also include a destination attribute showing where the backup is being written to.
 It may also optionally include a progress.
 - **Completed**: The backup has completed.
 The resource will not be deleted automatically.

-## Providers
+## Drivers

-**Providers** actually implement the creation, deletion and backing up of a database.
+**Drivers** actually implement the creation, deletion and backing up of a database.
 How they do this is implementation specific.
-The `db-operator` *Provider API* contains everything required to interact with the custom resources used.
+The `db-operator` *Driver API* contains everything required to interact with the custom resources used.

-### Provider API
+### Driver API

-Your provider will be launched in a pod by a job.
+Your driver will be launched in a pod by a job.
 The following environment variables will be set:

 - **DB_OPERATOR_DATABASE** The name of the database resource
 - **DB_OPERATOR_NAMESPACE** The namespace of the resources.
 This will also be the namespace in which the job runs.
 - **DB_OPERATOR_BACKUP** The name of the backup resource, if required

-You should not need to read these directly - the provider API will use them directly.
+- **DB_OPERATOR_OPERATION** The operation to perform

+#### Drivers

+The driver

 ### The database resource

 Example:

-    provider: postgresql
+    driver: postgresql
     connect:
       host: db.example.com
       port: 5432